Lisaa

 Lisaa is a 2019 Indian Tamil stereoscopic horror film written and directed by Raju Viswanath on his directorial debut.
-The film stars Anjali, Sam Jones and Makarand Deshpande. (in his Tamil debut).
+The film stars Anjali, Sam Jones and Makarand Deshpande (in his Tamil debut).
 This film is India's first ever stereoscopic 3D horror film.
-This film is a uncredited remake from The Visit.
+This film is an uncredited remake from The Visit.
 The film opened to mixed reviews.

 Plot

-Lisaa decides to meet her grandparents and get a nod from them for her single mother’s second marriage.
-As Lisaa is planning to leave to the US, she wants her mother to have a companion and hence, insists her to remarry.
+Lisaa decides to meet her grandparents and get a nod from them for her single mother's second marriage.
+As Lisaa is planning to leave for the US, she wants her mother to have a companion and hence, insists that her mother should remarry.

-However, Lisaa’s mother says that her husband unexpectedly lost his life only because she married him without the consent of her parents.
-Now Lisaa, along with her friend Jagadeesh go on a five-day trip to the Western Ghats to convince her grandparents.
+However, Lisaa's mother says that her husband unexpectedly lost his life only because she married him without the consent of her parents.
+Now, Lisaa, along with her friend Jagadeesh go on a five-day trip to the Western Ghats to convince her grandparents.

-From the beginning, Lisaa and Jaggu find that the former’s grandparents behave abnormally.
-They both think that their grandparents are ghosts, but actually they are psychos, and not her real grandparents.
-Then the psycho grandpa, starts chasing lisa, to a shed where he tries to kill her, but Sharada, who is Lisa's real grandma, saves Lisa.
-Finally the police catch the psycho grandpa, who tells them that he kills children who disrespect their parents as his own son had done to him.
-It also turns out that the psycho grandpa was in an old age home, where the owner had been evicted, and so they travelled to lisa's grandparents house to ask for donations, where they found the old couples dead in each others hands, and the psycho grandpa and grandma, take their place.
+From the beginning, Lisaa and Jaggu find that the former's grandparents behave abnormally.
+They both think that their grandparents are ghosts, but actually, they are psychos, and not their real grandparents.
+Then the psycho grandpa starts chasing Lisaa, to a shed where he tries to kill her, but Sharada, who is Lisa's real grandma, saves Lisaa.
+Finally, the police catch the psycho grandpa, who tells them that he kills children who disrespect their parents, as his own son had done to him.
+It also turns out that the psycho grandpa was in an old age home, where the owner had been evicted, and so they travelled to Lisaa's grandparents' house to ask for donations, where they found the old couple dead in each other's arms, and the psycho grandpa and grandma take their place.